Ghislainniyongabo/Nike-US-sales-data-analysis/README.md

 ## What I found

-Revenue is mostly just math: `Units Sold` (86%) and `Price per Unit` (11%) explain almost all of it, since revenue is volume times price.
+One thing that stood out is that revenue is mostly just math: Units Sold accounted for most of the model's importance (86%), followed by Price per Unit (11%).
 Everything else — product, region, state, channel — barely moves the needle once you already know those two numbers.

 The more interesting question is what drives **units sold**, since that's something the business can actually influence.
 There, `State` (28%),